-An in-school suspension of more than 10 cumulative days in a school year will be subject to the procedures for long-term suspension found at pages 29.
+An in-school suspension of more than 10 cumulative days in a school year will be subject to the procedures for long-term suspension.

 C. Procedures For Short-Term Out-Of-School Suspensions (10 Cumulative Days Or Less In A School Year)